yangyzoey/3dtiles/README.md

 ### 2. Run the prototype

 #### Preparation
+Set up for your local database in database.ini

-Download Cesium-1.110.zip from https://github.com/CesiumGS/cesium/releases/tag/1.110, and put under path 3dtile/
+Download Cesium-1.110.zip from https://github.com/CesiumGS/cesium/releases/tag/1.110, and put in the project root directory.

 Set up python environment (See requirements.txt)